theopn/theopn.github.io/content/blog/2025-04-23-fzf-lua-parent-dir.md

 }
 ```

-Now, with `<leader>s.`, you are prompted with the list of parent directories to choose from.
+With `<leader>s.`, you are prompted with the list of parent directories to choose from.
-Upon a selection, it opens the `fzf` file picker in the selected directory.
+Upon selection, the `fzf` file picker opens in the selected directory.

 ### Bonus: Receiving a path from the user input